Modern Romanticism 101 – A Guide

 Scholar Who Walks the Night.
 Photo: MBC

-Fairy tales, happily ever after endings, and stories infused with hope, imagination, and optimism are often sneered at in today’s critical, cynical world.
-As a society, we often celebrate pornography, gruesome violence, rape as entertainment, stories so dark with no resolution, unlikable characters, lack of emotion, etc., as if the deeper we sink into the seedy parts of life and society, the more “artistic” it is.
+Fairy tales, happily-ever-after endings, and stories infused with hope, imagination, and optimism are sometimes ridiculed in today’s critical, cynical world.
+As a society, we often celebrate gruesome and exploitative content, stories so dark with no resolution, unlikable characters, lack of emotion, etc., as if the deeper we sink into the seedy parts of life and society, the more “artistic” it is.

 Even if “unrealistic,” a great story can change us, inspire us, and make a difference.
 So, we celebrate the power of imagination and creativity – which you can find in Modern Romanticism.